-Healthy + delicious pumpkin granola that’s nut + gluten free!
-Easy to make for breakfast, snacks, & more.
+Easy and delicious pumpkin granola that’s nut + gluten free!
+Great for breakfast, snacks, & more.
 Top 14 allergy free.

 An easy and delicious granola recipe that is based on my popular simple granola!
 Filled with pumpkin and spices, this fall themed granola is just as simple to make and so good!
 Perfect for topping yogurt, smoothies, ice cream, or snacking on right out of the bowl.